PostgREST/postgrest/admin.rst

 Configuration
 =============

 The PostgREST server reads a configuration file to determine information about the database and how to serve client requests.
-There is no predefined location for this file, you must specify it with the `-c` option when starting the server:
+There is no predefined location for this file, you must specify the file path as the one and only argument to the server:

 .. code:: bash

-  postgrest -c /path/to/postgrest.conf
+  postgrest /path/to/postgrest.conf

 The file must contain a set of key value pairs.
 At minimum you must include these keys: